Matthew-Holmes/FlowerDodec/README.md

 A simple bouncing movement was added, sending the position of the shape to the shaders as a uniform, which will be required in the next step.

 ### 2. lighting
 The current shape is now geometrically accurate, but wihthout lighting looks flat.
 The next step was adding diffuse, specular and ambient light in the right proportions, as shown in chapter 9 of https://www.youtube.com/watch?v=45MIykWJ-C4.
-This required access to normal vectors - unfortunately since the shaders compute individual vertex positions ad hoc this is not so simple.
+This required access to normal vectors - unfortunately since the shaders compute individual vertex positions on the fly this is not so simple.

 #### interpolating normals

-The geometry calls for interpolating between points on a cube's face, and their normalised counterparts - which we observe lie on the surface of the unit sphere.
-Thankfully both shapes have trivial normals so we opt to interpolate these too - the mathematically legitmacy of such an operation is questionable, however the res0ults appear realistic.
+The geometry interpolates between points on a cube's face, and their normalised counterparts - which we observe lie on the surface of the unit sphere.
+Thankfully both shapes have trivial normals so we opt to interpolate these too - the mathematically legitmacy of such an operation is questionable, however the results appear realistic.

 The vertex shader computes:
 ```
-normal = model * ortn * vec4(vec3(0.0, 0.0, 1.0) * (1.0 - morph) + bPos * morph, 1.0);
+   normal = model * ortn * vec4(vec3(0.0, 0.0, 1.0) * (1.0 - morph) + bPos * morph, 1.0)
+          * ( 1 - 2 * int (inter.z < 0.0) );
 ```
 Where `(0.0, 0.0, 1.0)` is normal to our default square that lies flat in the X-Y plane, and the `bPos` already is the normal, as well as the position - since lies on the unit sphere.
+The lower line with a bool to int conversion adjusts for extreme interpolations that turn the face "inside out", in this case have to invert the normal vector.

 We then pass this onto the fragment shader which computes:

 ```
 float ambient = 0.1f;